Link Search Menu Expand Document

 Aggregation Layer

-In most designs, the aggregation layer of the LAN limits cable distance to access devices, isolates the network core from layer 2 traffic, and provides layer 3 services to access VLANs.
-In campus designs using layer 3 access, routing moves to the edge switches and the aggregation devices fulfill a simpler, transit-only function.
+In most designs, the aggregation layer of the LAN limits cable distance to access devices, isolates the network core from Layer 2 traffic, and provides Layer 3 services to access VLANs.
+In campus designs using Layer 3 access, routing moves to the edge switches and the aggregation devices fulfill a simpler, transit-only function.

-Consider running OSPF to provide loopback reachability to access layer devices even in networks relying on layer 2 access.
+Consider running OSPF to provide loopback reachability to access layer devices even in networks relying on Layer 2 access.
 Enabling loopback reachability to all devices in the campus LAN ensures the ability to leverage a growing range of options for network automation and orchestration.

 Access Layer

-Enable layer 2 protection mechanisms such as Loop Protection, BPDU Filter, Root Guard, and BPDU Protection.
+Enable Layer 2 protection mechanisms such as Loop Protection, BPDU Filter, Root Guard, and BPDU Protection.

 To reduce load on the network core, all routing is performed on the aggregation devices.